Jmpp2909/alltheguidesJonh09/docs/atm9/productivebees.md

 ### How to Get Genes

 Now that you know what the genes are, you need to know how to get the genes.
 When you **squash** a bee to get genes, you will get all of its 6 different genes.
 The bad news?
 You only get a small percentage of the gene.
 The percentage dictates the chance that another bee has to get that gene.

-To give genes to a different bee, combine a **Honey Treat** with your chosen gene(s) in a crafting grid and then ++rbutton++ on a bee to give them that trait.
+To give genes/traits to a different bee, combine a **Honey Treat** with your chosen gene(s) in a crafting grid and then `right click` a bee to give it that trait or set of traits.
+*You can combine multiple Genes with a Treat, instead of making a Treat per different gene*

 ![Bee squashing diagram](img/pb_howtogetgenes.jpeg){.center width='500px' height='500px'}

 ???+ abstract "Getting genes is a pretty simple process:"
 	1. Get a bee you wish to get the genes of
-	2. In a 3 block tall space, put a **Bottler** *(with bottles of course)* on the bottom, and a **Piston** facing down on top with button/lever next to it.
+	2. In a 3 block tall space, put a **Bottler** *(with bottles of course)* on the bottom, and a **Piston** (facing down) on top with button/lever on a block next to it.
 	3. Put the bee in the middle, and quickly press the lever/button, that will squish the bee into a bottler and give you **Squashed Bee Material**
 	4. Put that into a **Centrifuge**, and it will give you the 6 genes of the bee.

 Easy right?
-But remember, it will only give up to around 20% of the gene per bee, so you need to repeat the process 4-5 times.
+But remember, it will only give up to around 20% of the gene per bee, so you need to repeat the process 5-6 times.
 I'll show you how to get genes automatically below.

 ---